JustinPhillipsPDX/ApolloAiLmStudioProxy/README.md

 	“Here is my iOS metadata dump:”

 This ensures that the first message contains reference to your iOS telemetry data if enabled.
 Otherwise you should leave it blank.

+** Edit the *promptfile.txt* with your desired prompt information, this will carry over to any model that is loaded.